-When link time optimization is enabled, the compiler translates source code into an intermediate form called LLVM bitcode.
-At link time, the linker collects all files containing bitcode together and sends them to the link time optimizer (libLTO).
-Collecting modules together means that the link time optimizer can perform more optimizations because it has more information about the dependencies between modules.
-The link time optimizer then sends a single ELF object file back to the linker.
+When Link-Time Optimization (LTO) is enabled, the compiler translates source code into an intermediate form called LLVM bitcode.
+At link time, the linker collects all files containing bitcode together and sends them to the link-time optimizer (1ibLTO).
+Collecting modules together means that the link-time optimizer can perform more optimizations because it has more information about the dependencies between modules.
+The link-time optimizer then sends a single ELF object file back to the linker.
 Finally, the linker combines all object and library code to create an executable.

-Figure 3-7 Link time optimization
+Figure 3-7 Link-Time Optimization